-PPF bank also offers its customers transaction services in the field of equities, leveraging the advantages of direct access to all major exchanges, as well as some select exotic ones.
-Besides handling regular orders, the Bank also facilitates block trading and securities management, thereby providing a comprehensive equity service.
-In 2022, we brokered over CZK 20 billion of equity trades for corporate and private customers.
+PPF bank also offers its customers equity transaction services, capitalising on its direct access to all major exchanges, as well as some select exotic ones.
+Besides handling regular orders, the Bank also facilitates block trading and securities management, thereby delivering a comprehensive equity service.
+In 2023, the Bank brokered a total of CZK 23 billion in equity transactions for corporate and private clients, marking a 14% increase on the previous year.